viamrobotics/docs/docs/services/data/configure-data-capture.md

 ## Next Steps

 To sync your captured data with the cloud, [configure cloud sync](../configure-cloud-sync/).

+You can [query](../query/) tabular data that you have synced to the cloud, and can use images you have synced to [train machine learning models](../../ml/train-model/) within the Viam app.

 For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see [Capture Data and Train a Model](/tutorials/services/data-mlmodel-tutorial/).